-- 5. All members are encouraged to attend Webinars available from OLAW, USDA and NABR. - 6.
-New members are given a PDF (or hard copy) of the following documents for review: - Guide for the Care and Use of Laboratory Animals, 8th ed. - PHS Policy on Humane Care and Use of Laboratory Animals - Guidelines for the Care and Use of Mammals in Neuroscience and Behavioral Research - OLAW IACUC Guidebook - AVMA Guidelines for Euthanasia of Animals: 2020 Edition - Animal Welfare Act and Regulations 2017 - University of Rochester PHS Assurance - University of Rochester AAALAC Program Description - List of important websites (including OLAW, USDA/APHIS)
+Taricia (IA OHO graduate students interested in formal training in a lecture and wet lab setting.
+The course requires each student complete a "mock" Animal Use Protocol addressing all sections including familiarity with the availability of NAL and AWIC for addressing the alternative concept.
+Training of IACUC members New members are required to take CITI training for IACUC members.
+All Community members are required to take CITI "IACUC Community Member".
+New members are provided an orientation to the Animal Use Protocol and how it should be reviewed, by the Chair.
+All members are encouraged to attend IACUC 101 and IACUC 201, and other PRIMN&amp;R or SCAW training offered.
+All members are encouraged to attend Webinars available from OLAW, USDA and NABR.
+New members are given PDF or hard copies of the following documents for review: Guide for the Care and Use of Laboratory Animals, 8th ed.
+PHS Policy on Humane Care and Use of Mammals in Neuroscience and Behavioral Research OLAW/ARENA IACUC Guidebook AVMA Guidelines for Euthanasia of Animals: 2013 Edition Animal Welfare Act and Regulations "Blue Book" September 2013 USDA Animal Welfare Inspection Guide University of Rochester PHS Assurance University of Rochester AAALAC Program Description List of important websites (including OLAW and USDA/APHIS) L 335, 0, 0, 1110)